yizhezhang2000/SAMAug/README.md

 # SAMAug: Boosting Medical Image Segmentation with Segmentation Foundation Model

 We introduce an efficient method (SAMAug) for utilizing segmentation foundation model (e.g., SAM) for boosting medical image segmentation.
-SAMAug utilizes segmentation foundation model (SAM) to augment image inputs for medical image.
+SAMAug utilizes segmentation foundation model (SAM) to augment image inputs for medical images.
 The augmented images thus generated are used for training and testing a task-specific medical image segmentation model.
 SAMAug does not require fine-tuning on the foundation model.
 An overview of the proposed method can be seen below.